Massimo Ceccaroni

-Massimo Ceccaroni (born 15 August 1968 in Basel) is a retired Swiss-Italian footballer who played as a defender or midfielder.
+Massimo Ceccaroni (born 15 August 1968) is a Swiss former professional footballer who played as a defender or midfielder.
 He played for FC Basel for very nearly his entire career.
-He was later trainer at amateur club BSC Old Boys and then trainer of the Basel U-21 team.
+He was later trainer at amateur club BSC Old Boys and then trainer of the Basel U21 team.
 Between 2012 and 2020 he was technical manager of the youth department.
 Since 2017 he is on Board of Directors of the FCB Holding AG and since January 2020 general manager sports project India, Chennai City FC - FC Basel.

-Football career
+Career

 Active football

 In 1977, Ceccaroni joined FC Basel's youth squad and advanced to their first team for their 1987–88 season signing his first professional contract under head-coach Urs Siegenthaler.
-After playing in four test games, Ceccaroni played his domestic league debut for his club in an away match on 3 October 1987 as Basel were defeated 0–5 by Lausanne-Sport.
-His teammates included goalie Urs Suter, defender Peter Bernauer, and Swiss national team players such as Adrian Knup, Dominique Herr and Peter Nadig.
+After playing in four test games, Ceccaroni played his domestic league debut for his club in an away match on 3 October 1987 as Basel were defeated 5–0 by Lausanne-Sport.
+His teammates included goalie Urs Suter, defender Peter Bernauer, and Switzerland national team players such as Adrian Knup, Dominique Herr and Peter Nadig.
 Despite this personally strongly occupied team Basel were relegated to the Nationalliga B after the 1987–88 Nationalliga A season.

 Ceccaroni scored his first league goal for his club on 7 October 1992 in the home game at the St. Jakob Stadium.
 It was the first goal of the game as Basel won 3–0 against Chênois.
 Because Ceccaroni was not known for goal scoring, his other league goals are mentioned here.
 His second was scored five weeks later on 14 November is also documented here.
 It was the second goal of the match as Basel won 8–0 against Urania Genève Sport.